MarcelBecker1/reverseproxy/README.md

 ## Start with
 - Just simple connection TCP (socket) client server with TCP
-- add new server (process for simulation) that has db, some config
+- Auth for clients
-- forward data to server through proxy
+- forward data to game server and send data back (some config)
+    - probably difficult as it required packet framing
+- database on proxy

 ## What are we tackeling
 - Load balancing